simeononsecurity/simeononsecurity.ch/content/articles/symantec-vs-mcafee-endpoint-security-showdown/index.en.md

 ## Making the Right Choice for Your Organization

 Choosing the right endpoint security solution is crucial for any organization.
 It not only protects your devices and data but also ensures business continuity.
 The two most popular options in the market are **Symantec** and **McAfee**.
-However, before making a choice, it's essential to assess your organization's endpoint security requirements.
+However, before making a choice, you need to assess your organization's endpoint security requirements.

 ### Assessing Your Endpoint Security Needs